Exit status

 exit-status <request status>

-<request status> can be obtained with "exit-status" clause in read-remote in the service caller.
+<request status> can be obtained with "exit-status" clause in read-remote in the service caller; when the program runs as command-line, <request status> is program's exit code.

 exit-status can be specified anywhere in the code, and does not mean exiting the request's processing; to do that, either use exit-handler or simply allow the handler to reach its end.
+If your program encounters difficulties and errors out, then the <request status> is always a fixed reserved value of 107, regardless of you setting it with exit-status.

 When exit-status is not used, the default exit code is 0.
 When multiple exit-status statements run in a sequence, the request status is that of the last one that executes.